andreaUNAM/cringecentral/knightskings/knightskings.md

 ## Chapter 7

 As Hob rose with the biggest smile plastered on his face, he noticed that Dream was watching him with a similar, albeit smaller, smile.
 It was already pretty unorthodox to get re-knighted in the Realm of Dreams, so Hob considered if he should break tradition even further and give his new King a big bear hug.
 He decided against it.
-It was unlikely he'd be able to control himself a second time, and there was a war to get to, and necking the King right after one's knighting ceremony would be quite improper.
+It was unlikely he'd be able to control himself a second time, and there was a war to get to, and necking with the King right after one's knighting ceremony would be quite improper.

 "So..."
 Hob wrung his hands.
 "What exactly am I fighting?
 And where?
 And also... _how_?
 Do I need some sort of special holy weapon to vanquish the hoards of Hell or...?"
 Dream pinched his lips into one of his prissy little scowls.
 "Hey, don't give me that look.
 I thought I'd just know all of that once I got here.
 Threshold of revelation, and all that.
 A blue streak of recognition."